krebbi/le-serverpilot/README.md

 ## Misc

-Please note this is just a simple set of scripts quickly written.
-Feel free to fork it.
+Please note this is a fork of dfinnema/le-serverpilot

-It uses the Shell script from (https://github.com/lukas2511/letsencrypt.sh) to do all the Lets Encrypt stuff.

 ### FAQ